-Dr. Barbara G. Lyman has served as Provost and Executive Vice President at Shippensburg University of Pennsylvania since 2008.
+Dr. Barbara G. Lyman has served as Provost and Executive Vice President for Academic Affairs at Shippensburg University of Pennsylvania since 2008.
 She oversees all aspects of three academic colleges including Arts and Sciences, Business, and Education and Human Services as well as both the Graduate School and the School of Academic Programs and Services along with five additional units including Enrollment Management, Public Service and Sponsored Programs, Social Equity, Honors, and the Office of Professional, Continuing, and Distance Education.
 Her responsibilities span over 25 academic departments, research and service centers, the Grace B. Luhrs Elementary Laboratory School, and Institutional Research.

 Dr. Lyman came to Shippensburg from the University of West Florida where she was promoted to Vice Provost for Academic Programs and Planning after first serving as Associate Vice President for Academic Affairs.
 At Texas State University – San Marcos, she rose through the academic ranks and then took on increasing responsibility as department chair, assistant graduate dean, and associate graduate dean.
 She has taught full time at Oakland University, University of Louisiana at Lafayette, University of Delaware, and Texas State University.
 In 2000-2001, Dr. Lyman was one of 29 American Council on Education (ACE) Fellows and served an administrative internship in the President’s Office at the University of Wyoming.